Kapelianovych/les/README.md

   ..addAll(<Route>[routeOne, routeTwo, routeThree]);
 ```

+All paths that are defined in `Route` or `Router` transforms to `RegExp` and parses by [path_to_regexp](https://pub.dartlang.org/packages/path_to_regexp) package.
+For more info about constructing and managing paths see its documentation.
+Thanks to this you can provide parameter variable in path and sets to it some bounds.

 ### Middleware

-`Middleware` is like a `Route` controller, except that it isn't sends responses to client, but just process request before routes does.
+`Middleware` is like a `Route` controller, except that it isn't send responses to client, but just process request before routes does.
 It is useful for processing some work before sending a response. **Middleware must not sends a response to the client!**

 ```dart
 Middleware(